Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Relation to Non-Malleable Two-Source Extractors

 \paragraph{Digest.} The $n$-vertex graph constructed in the proof of Theorem~\ref{dense:effective:thm} is proved to be $\Omega(n)$-robustly self-ordered by implicitly using the following claim.

-\BCM{\em(combining two $\Omega(n)$-robustly self-ordered graphs):} For $i\in\{1,2\}$, let $G_i=(V_i,E_i)$ be an $\Omega(n)$-robustly self-ordered graph, and consider a graph $G=(V_1\cup V_2,E_1\cup E_2\cup E)$ such that $E$ contain edges with a single vertex in each $V_i$; that is, $G$ consists of $G_1$ and $G_2$ and an arbitrary bipartite graph that connects them.
-If the maximun degree in $G$ of each vertex in $V_1$ is smaller by an $\Omega(n)$ term from the minimum degree of each vertex in $V_2$, then $G$ is $\Omega(n)$-robustly self-ordered. \ECM Indeed, Claim~\ref{dense:bipartite:clm} is analogous to Claim~\ref{bd:bipartite:clm} (which refers to bounded-degree graphs).
+\BCM[Combining two $\Omega(n)$-robustly self-ordered graphs] For $i\in\{1,2\}$, let $G_i=(V_i,E_i)$ be an $\Omega(n)$-robustly self-ordered graph, and consider a graph $G=(V_1\cup V_2,E_1\cup E_2\cup E)$ such that~$E$ contains edges with a single vertex in each $V_i$; that is, $G$ consists of~$G_1$ and $G_2$ and an arbitrary bipartite graph that connects them.
+If the maximum degree in~$G$ of each vertex in $V_1$ is smaller by an $\Omega(n)$ term from the minimum degree of each vertex in $V_2$, then~$G$ is $\Omega(n)$-robustly self-ordered. \ECM Indeed, Claim~\ref{dense:bipartite:clm} is analogous to Claim~\ref{bd:bipartite:clm} (which refers to bounded-degree graphs).

 We also comment that $\Omega(n)$-robustly self-ordered graph maintain this feature also when $o(n)$ edges are added (and/or removed) from the incidence of each vertex.
+A related statement appears as Theorem~\ref{superimposing:thm}.